alexmro/study-links-chrome/README.md

-# Saved Links
+# StudyLinks

-A simple extension that helps people quickly save and organize links for research purposes
+A simple extension that helps people quickly save, classifya and organize links for study and research

 ## Features